-RECOMMENDATION: That Council approve the amended Maternity, Parental & Adoption Leave Policy.
+RECOMMENDATION: That Council forward to the April 22, 2024 regular meeting, the amended Maternity, Parental & Adoption Leave Policy for approval.

 BACKGROUND: Staff are completing a review of all Town policies and bylaws to ensure they are relevant and updated appropriately.
 The Maternity, Parental & Adoption Leave Policy was reviewed as a result of this initiative.